ooichu/elis/README.md

 * implementation is fully compatible with C++
 * compile-time configuration options: `ELIS_STACK_SIZE`, `ELIS_NUMBER_TYPE` and other
 * some fixes and little improvements

+## License
+This library is free software; you can redistribute it and/or modify it under the terms of the MIT license.
+See [LICENSE](LICENSE) for details.